chantastic/sites/chan.dev/src/food/sandiego.md

 ## [Dija Mara](https://dijamara.com)

 Dija is about as far away from Oceanside as you can get in Oceanside.
-You in the door onto a different contient.
-We go here when we want to get away to a place where folks know more spices than pepper, and aren't afraid of heat and fish heads.
+You walk thrue the door onto a different continent.
+We go here when we want to escape to a place where folks aren't afraid of heat and fish heads.

 ### Favorite dishes